Félix Agramont Cota

-Félix Agramont Cota (November 17, 1918 – May 10, 2013) was Mexican politician, agricultural engineer, and member of the Institutional Revolutionary Party (PRI).
+Félix Agramont Cota (November 17, 1918 – May 10, 2013) was a Mexican politician, agricultural engineer, and member of the Institutional Revolutionary Party (PRI).
 Agramont oversaw the creation of Baja California Sur (BCS) as the 31st Mexican state in October 1974.
 Agramont served as the last Governor of the South Territory of Baja California from 1970 until the creation of the new state on October 8, 1974.
 He was then appointed as the first Governor of Baja California Sur, serving from October 8, 1974, until April 6, 1975.

 Agramont was the first civilian governor of Baja California Sur who was born in the present-day state.
 He was the also the last Governor of Baja California Sur to be appointed to date.
 His successors have since been elected to office.

 Biography

 Early life and career

 Agramont was born on November 17, 1918, in El Pescadero, present-day Baja California Sur.
 He was a native of Todos los Santos, Baja California Sur.

 He attended the Escuela Normal de San Ignacio and graduated from Chapingo Autonomous University.
 Agramont became an agricultural engineer and served as the national director of Productora Nacional de Semillas (PRONASE).